Unfortunately, this page is not translated to Norwegian

 Who we are

 NCA has been responding to the humanitarian crisis in Ukraine since the onset of Russia’s full-scale invasion in February 2022.
-We are present in Ukraine and Moldova as part of the DCA/ NCA Joint Country Programme in Ukraine (JCPUA) and through the partnership with Swiss Church Aid (HEKS-EPER) in Ukraine and Moldova.
-We are working with local partners in Ukraine and Moldova (see below) and in close cooperation and coordinated with local, regional and national authorities, UN coordination mechanisms and other actors.
+We operate in the country as part of the DCA-NCA Joint Country Programme in Ukraine (JCPUA), and through our partnership with Swiss Church Aid (HEKS-EPER).
+Together, we support conflict-affected communities by combining international expertise with strong local leadership.

 Protection and Basic Services for Vulnerable Populations

-NCA and partners provide principled and timely critical protection and basic services to vulnerable people facing imminent protection risks and lack of access to basic services.
-The response reaches IDPs, non-displaced war-affected people, refugees and returnees, ensuring their safety and dignity according to their specific needs.
+NCA and its partners provide principled, timely, and life-saving protection and basic services to vulnerable people who face imminent protection risks and limited or no access to essential services.
+The response reaches internally displaced people (IDPs), non-displaced war-affected populations, refugees, and returnees, ensuring their safety, dignity, and wellbeing according to their specific needs.

 Key Focus Areas: GBV, Mental Health, and WASH

-More than 26,000 people have been reached through GBV and MHPSS activities, including case management, provision of dignity kits, empowerment and recreational activities, information sessions, mental health support, and resilience-building for frontline responders.
-In the second half of 2024, the JCPUA program will include psychosocial support activities for veterans and their families.
+More than 35 000 people have been reached through GBV and MHPSS interventions in 2024 and 2025 years, including case management, distribution of dignity kits, empowerment and recreational activities, information sessions, mental health support, and resilience-building initiatives for frontline responders.

-The WASH response includes repairing damaged water, sanitation, and district heating infrastructure, and providing emergency water assistance where necessary and feasible.
-As part of the JCPUA, NCA is preparing vulnerable populations for the freezing winter.
-In Mykolaiv and Kherson oblasts, JCPUA is conducting small and medium repairs in collaboration with Ukrainian partner organizations.
-In Mykolaiv, JCPUA has completed repairs on the Central Heating Plant, which now provides heating to 160,000 residents.
+The WASH response focuses on repairing damaged water, sanitation, and district heating systems, as well as providing emergency water assistance where needed and feasible.
+As part of its winterization efforts, NCA is supporting vulnerable households and communities to prepare for harsh winter conditions.
+In Mykolaiv, Kherson and Dnipropetrovsk oblasts, JCPUA is implementing small- and medium-scale infrastructure repairs in close collaboration with Ukrainian partner organizations.

-Other activities in Kherson and Mykolaiv include restoring gas and water supply to de-occupied villages, replacing windows, and repairing private homes and public institutions.
-Over 216,399 people have been reached through public water and heating infrastructure repairs, including in collective shelters, and through the distribution of gender- and age-appropriate hygiene kits.
+Additional activities across Khersonska and Mykolaivska oblasts include restoring gas and water supply in de-occupied villages, replacing windows, and repairing both private homes and public facilities.
+To date, more than 568 915 people have benefitted from repairs to public water and heating infrastructure— including in collective shelters — as well as from the distribution of gender- and age-appropriate hygiene kits.

 Humanitarian response